serverlessworkflow/specification/specification.md

 Each referenced workflow receives the SubFlow states data as workflow data input.

-Each referenced workflow can reuse the "parent" workflow [functions](#Function-Definition) and [events](#Event-Definition) definitions.
-It can chose to overwrite them if needed by defining its own.

 The `waitForCompletion` property defines if the SubFlow state should wait until the referenced reusable workflow has completed its execution.